 Easton is a medium-sized city located in the state of Pennsylvania.
 With a population of 26,978 people and 14 constituent neighborhoods, Easton is the 29th largest community in Pennsylvania.
-Much of the housing stock in Easton was built prior to World War II, making it one of the older and more historic cities in the country.
+Easton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Easton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Easton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Easton are a mix of both white- and blue-collar jobs.
 Overall, Easton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Easton who work in office and administrative support (12.23%), sales jobs (10.01%), and food service (7.88%).

 Like elsewhere in America, most people in Easton use a private automobile to get to work.
 But notably, a substantial number of Easton‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The percentage of adults in Easton who are college-educated is close to the national average for all communities of 21.84%: 20.07% of the adults in Easton have a bachelor's degree or advanced degree.
+The education level of Easton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.07% of adults 25 and older in Easton have a college degree.

 The per capita income in Easton in 2010 was $21,980, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $87,920 for a family of four.
 However, Easton contains both very wealthy and poor people as well.